-Firstly, more drivers returning to the road during the easing of lockdown measures.
-It is important to remind your customers of the dangers of crash for cash scams.
+Firstly, more drivers are now returning to the road during the easing of lockdown measures, so it is important to remind your customers of the dangers of crash for cash scams.
 The Insurance Fraud Bureau (IFB) identified over 170,000 claims between October 2019 to December 2020 with suspected links to crash for cash fraud.
 Secondly, the Association of British Insurers revealed that a fraudulent insurance claim is uncovered every five minutes.
 75% of these fraudulent motor claims contain a personal injury claim.
 Finally, we wanted to reinforce the importance of reporting suspicious behaviour.
 We will also include key information on tactics employed by scammers and how best to avoid becoming a victim of crash for cash in the future.

 What is crash for cash?